martinrolonmoreno/DAM-Q1/DataBases/README.md

 This set of exercises represents our first approach to relational database design.
 Through a series of entity–relationship diagrams, we explore how to transform basic ER models into more complex relational schemas, focusing on understanding cardinality, relationships, and attribute behavior in order to design more complete databases.
 [EJERCICIOS UD2-01](./EJERCICIOS%20UD2-01/)

+## EJERCICIOS UD2-02
+This set of exercises represents deeper acquisition of knowledge in entity-relationship and relational database design, introducing concepts such as optional attributes, primary and candidate keys, and ternary relationships between entities.
+Each excersises includes:

+- ER diagrams
+- Cardinality of each relationship between entities
+- Relationship schemes
+- Modification and deletion type

 -----------